-If your child has a febrile seizure, stay calm and follow these steps to help your child during the seizure:
+If your child has a febrile seizure, stay calm and follow these steps:

 - Stay close to watch and comfort your child.

-- Remove any hard or sharp objects near your child.
+- Remove hard or sharp objects near your child.

 - Don't restrain your child or interfere with your child's movements.

-- Don't attempt to put anything in your child's mouth.
+- Don't put anything in your child's mouth.

 You Are ...
 The Campaign for Mayo Clinic